safiyahlakhany/Pop/README.md

 # Pop

-Pop is a data visualization and polling-based social media platform developed during the Microsoft New Technologist Program
+Pop is a data visualization and polling-based social media platform developed during the Microsoft New Technologist Program.

 ### [Click here to try it out](https://safiyahlakhany.github.io/Pop/)